gustavdelius/AliceProject/README.md

 The folder '[Case study](https://github.com/alicedwoodley/Extended-Independent-Project/tree/main/Case%20study)' contains:
 - 'Case study.R'
   - Searches the database for a suitable region, deciding upon the Gulf of Alaska and choosing a subset of species.
-- 'Gulf of Alaska initial analysis.R'
-  - Similar analysis of same species but using data from the NOAA Fisheries database.

 ### 2 - Devising the model
 Stage 2 to be completed around 07/12/2025.